3Q 2018 Market Observation Newsletter

-We are pleased to provide you with our Second Quarter 2018 Market Observation which shares relevant articles about the current market environment.
+We are pleased to provide you with our 3Q 2018 Market Observation, which shares relevant articles about the current market environment.
 We hope you enjoy this quarter's edition.
 As always, if you have questions regarding your account or your financial planning needs, please contact us.

 The Most Important Lease-Noticed Economic Event of the Decade